Roxanne Reid - Africa Addict

 Reply

-When we were in South Africa last year, we only had a short stop on whilst driving the Garden Route.
-Would love to come back with more time.
+When we were in South Africa last year, we only had a short stop in Cape Town before driving the Garden Route.
+I'd love to come back with more time.

 Reply